LogtalkDotOrg/logtalk3/manuals/sources/refman/methods/retract_1.rst

    retract(Head)
    retract((Head:-Body))

-Retracts a clause for a dynamic predicate.
+Retracts a clause for an object dynamic predicate.
+On backtracking, the predicate retracts the next matching clause.

 When the predicate indicator for ``Head`` is declared in a :ref:`directives_uses_2` or :ref:`directives_use_module_2` directive, the clause is retracted in the referenced object or module.
-Otherwise, the clause is retracted in an object's dynamic predicate.
-On backtracking, the predicate retracts the next matching clause.

-This method may be used to retract clauses for predicates that are not declared dynamic for dynamic objects provided that the predicates are declared in *this*.
+This method may be used to retract clauses for predicates that are not declared dynamic for dynamic objects provided that the predicates are declared in :term:`this`.

 Template and modes
 ------------------